As tax collections rebound, Washington state’s projected $9-billion budget shortfall is cut in half

 “While we will still face many challenges ahead, there are some extremely positive signals for our state’s financial picture in this forecast and it represents an enormous step in shoring up our state’s projected budget deficit,” said Rolfes, the chief Senate Democratic budget writer.

-Republicans — along with some Democrats — meanwhile have been frustrated by the lack of a special legislative session since the onset of the pandemic in March.
+Republicans — along with some Democrats — meanwhile, have been frustrated by the lack of a special legislative session since the onset of the pandemic in March.

 The statewide restrictions put in place then to stifle the spread of the virus have since morphed into Gov. Jay Inslee’s four-phase coronavirus recovery plan.
 That blueprint allows counties to get permission from state health officials to loosen restrictions based on a variety of factors.